AWhiteKnight/ioBroker.moma/README.md

 ### 0.0.1
 * (AWhiteKnight) initial release : Get the Adapter running and show first values of the machines.

+## Installation

+Use "Adapter - Install from URL" with https://github.com/AWhiteKnight/ioBroker.moma

+Works also in multihost environments - ensure that the correct instance is selected before installation.

+## Core Concept

+still under construction - ideas, proposals, hints, ... are welcome!

+Basic idea is to have
++ a tree for each instance (moma.\<instance-id\>) containing all the informations of the machine the instance is running on.
+Below this there are the categories
+    + info - static non technical information
+    + layout - static technical information
+    + state - load/usage values

+    Below these categories the different components are listed as devices, containing the value sets.
++ and a common tree (moma.x) below which every instance creates a device \<hostname\> containing a reference to the instance and some monitoring informations.

+## Reference

+Following functions of library systeminformation are called on startup:
+* baseboard
+* bios
+* system
+* cpu
+* cpuFlags
+* osInfo
+* memLayout

+Following functions of library systeminformation are called in interval 1 (default every 30 seconds):
+* cpuCurrentSpeed
+* cpuTemperature
+* mem
+* battery
+* networkStats

+Following functions of library systeminformation are called in interval 2 (default every 60 minutes):
+* users
+* fsSize
+* blockDevices
+* fsStats
+* disksIO
+* graphics
+* networkInterfaces
+* networkInterfaceDefault

+Following functions of library systeminformation are called in interval 3 (default every 24 hours):
+* diskLayout

 ## License
 The MIT License (MIT)